romaniaph/React-Pokedex/README.md

 # React Pokedex

-- This repo is only a front-end.
+- This repo is only the front-end.
 - [Back-end](https://github.com/romaniaph/react-pokedex-server)

 ## What is React Pokedex?